Knowing the signs and symptoms of acute alcohol intoxication and the proper action to take can help to avoid a tragedy.

 - Arouses to verbal stimuli with a groan or mutter

 - Slow respirations of eight or less per minute or lapses in respiration of more than 10 seconds

 - Cold, clammy, pale or bluish skin (person not getting enough oxygen)

 *In the event of acute alcohol intoxication, these signs and symptoms will most likely be accompanied by an odor of alcohol on the breath.

-If you encounter a person who exhibits one or more of the signs and symptoms, call EMTs/Campus Police (x2304) or 1-911 without hesitation--this is a medical emergency!
+If you encounter a person who exhibits one or more of the signs and symptoms, call EMTs/Public Safety and Service (x2304) or 1-911 without hesitation--this is a medical emergency!